- Versatile and practical.

 The GorillaPods feel well made, and you can tell JOBY has built these things to last—ours are still functioning the same as they did on the first day of use.
 The rubberized legs are tight and rigid while remaining flexible, and the ball head stays in place when you move it into position.
 We’ve found similar tripods that use wires inside tend to lose their “bendiness” after a few months of use, so this is a big deal, and we’ve been impressed with how durable the GorillaPods have proven to be.

-In testing, we’ve enjoyed using these and have been impressed with their versatility.
-But, they shouldn’t be seen as replacement for a “proper” tripod because their height doesn’t extend and the legs don’t lock in place.
+In testing, we’ve enjoyed using these as a flexible camera tripod and have been impressed with their versatility.
+But, they shouldn’t be seen as a replacement for a “proper” tripod because their height doesn’t extend and the legs don’t lock in place.
 However, we have found that we tend to use a GorillaPod more than a traditional tripod now—and they compliment each other nicely.

 As long as you don’t need extendable height or increased stability for long exposures—where a traditional tripod would be better—then a GorillaPod is a versatile and functional piece of kit to take with you on your travels.
 It will improve your creativity, and better yet, it’ll fit inside your pack.